A plethora for playoffs: MLB proposes up to 16 teams advance - WHIZ News

 Other sports are accustomed to a plethora of postseason hopefuls.

-LeBron James and NBA teams have been putting 16 of 30 into the playoffs.
-Alex Ovechkin and the NHL clubs welcome 16 of 31.
-Patrick Mahomes and NFL squads will bump up from 12 to 14 of 32 this season.
+The NBA has been putting 16 of 30 teams in the playoffs.
+The NHL welcomes 16 of 31.
+The NFL will bump up from 12 squads to 14 of 32 this season.

 For Aaron Judge, Clayton Kershaw, Juan Soto and others on elite teams, an expanded playoff field and extra games might make it tougher to bring home the trophy.
 In its offer to players Monday, MLB didn’t specify how a playoff format would work with as many as eight teams in each league for this year and 2021.